cottayson/console-sokoban/ideas.md

 "##   #  "
 "######  "
 ```
-Это можно обобщить:
+This can be generalized:
-Перемотка до выполнения условия (while условие)
+Rewind until the condition is met (while condition)
-Пример условия: ящик находится в проходе номер N (в позиции (x, y))
+Example condition: The block is in passage number N (at position (x, y))

 # Ideas how to effectively generate human-like level:
 * Given goals and wall but initial positions of blocks are unknown
-  (Like in older software for genering levels of sokoban)
+  (Like in older software for generating levels of sokoban)
 * Given blocks positions but walls are unknown

 # Loading levels from file